EdgeJay/investment-plan-projection-app/README.md

 ### Without Docker

-IMPORTANT: If you wish to run the apps without Docker, you must have an instance of `redis` running at localhost:6379.
+IMPORTANT: If you wish to run the apps without Docker, you must have an instance of `redis` running at localhost:6379, and value of `REDIS_HOST` in `packages/server/.env` file should be changed to `localhost`.

 1. `cd packages/server`
 2. `yarn run dev`  // server will listen at port 4000